- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

 At the core of any marital or romantic relationships is a foundation of trust, friendship, hope, and mutual understanding.
 When one half of a couple commit adultery, whether it was an emotional affair, physical affair, or both, the dynamics of the relationship will be forever changed.

-Our specialists in couple’s therapy in Houston have helped many couples go through the painful and often traumatic experience of infidelity.
+Our specialists in couple’s therapy have helped many couples go through the painful and often traumatic experience of infidelity.
 While some may decide to call it quits and to move on to separate with their current partner, many couples do end up reuniting to create a fruitful relationship long-term.
 Today, we want to take a look at the recovery process with our couple’s therapy for individuals who decide to work on the relationship versus deciding to part ways.
 Here is what you can expect:

 During a session of couple’s therapy, our expert counselors know firsthand how difficult and challenging it may be for the couple to seek professional help in the first place.
 Therefore, the initial sessions typically begin with processing the emotional states of both parties.A counselor will also help the couple set reasonable expectations for the recovery process because typically, there are no rules around how long it takes to recover.
 Each couple has different dynamics, backgrounds, and preferences which can influence the recovery process during couple’s therapy.